Updated April 2026

 Claims and incident history

-Previous cyber incidents, near misses or claims can affect both pricing and insurer appetite.
+Previous cyber incidents, near misses or claims can affect both pricing and insurer willingness to offer cover.

 🌐